 6. New Growth is Delayed or Absent

 Your Pothos might be surviving in the dark basement with little to no light, given their tolerant nature.
-However, do not mistake survival with health.
+However, do not mistake survival for health.

 Pothos are trailing plants, but if your Pothos is not producing any trails, that’s your clue!
 Your Pothos is stunted.

 Typically, a healthy Pothos in an indoor setting produces at least one fresh leaf in a week.
-And it is very typical for Pothos to stop growing in winters as they go dormant.
+Also, it is typical for Pothos to stop growing in winter as they go dormant.

-However, if growth is delayed or absent in summer or spring, they are craving light.
+However, they crave light if growth is delayed or absent in summer or spring.

 7. Leaves Develop Brown Edges and Tips

 Pothos leaves (especially the edges and tips) start turning brown and crispy without adequate light.
-The brown patches develop a yellow outline.
+Also, the brown patches develop a yellow outline.

 8. Damp Soil For Weeks